-“Cache” is a familiar component used with the aim of boosting web load speed as well as facilitating webs movements.
-At times, users are suggested to regularly clear the cache.
-There are two types of clearing cache namely clean cache and flush cache.
+“Cache” is a familiar component that boosts web load speed and facilitates web movements.
+At times, users are suggested to clear the cache regularly.
+There are two types of clearing cache: clean and flush.

 Yet, is it necessary to clear the cache?
-And what are the differences between the two terms: clean cache and flush cache?
+And what are the differences between the terms clean cache and flush cache?

 What is cache?

-In computing, “cache” is a high-speed data storage layer that can retain data temporarily.
+In computing, “cache” is a high-speed data storage layer that temporarily retains data.
 With cache, if users request stored data in the future, the websites will serve up faster by accessing the data in storage.

 Since cache allows people to reuse data, it will help reduce the amount of time to access new data, as a result, it will boost web loading speed and make it more convenient for web visitors